Environmentalism in China: Eco-socialism in China

 Ecological Marxism also spreads into the domain of ecological socialism, or eco-socialism, which seeks to be the antithesis to neoliberalism.
 Its critique of capitalism explores the way "capitalist production relationships influence or otherwise shape the productive forces (defined as land, energy, raw materials, technology, machinery, labor skills, work organization, and other means and objects of production and also as housing, transport, and other means and objects of reproduction or consumption).
 Eco-socialism takes traditional socialism and reforms it to include environmental issues, describing a utopian society of direct democracy, decentralization, communal ownership, and focus on the local stakeholder.

 Research into eco-socialism in China started in 1980s and has evolved since around three main concepts: Marx and Engles conceptualization of nature-society relationships, Western eco-socialist interpretations, and the application of these theories to China's unique socio-political landscape.
 Ecological civilization in China has become the future utopia once industrial civilization has ended.
 Though it only can be thought of as the technical term for how to solve ecological problems with technological solutions, similar to the method the West has taken.
 Yet it can take a radical view that the centralization of the government by capitalism should be challenged by institutions that subordinate markets and empower individuals at the local level.
 Despite strict governmental control, environmental activism has grown in China, particularly through local protests against industrial pollution and urban expansion projects.
 Movements like the anti-incinerator protests in Guangdong and Zhejiang illustrate growing public engagement in ecological issues, albeit within state-imposed limits.

 Ecological Marxism in use

 To address environmental issues within a theoretical framework, Ecological Marxism draws upon three major political ecologies: national environmental protection policy, the sustainable development strategy, and the scientific concept of development.
 These concepts serve as the basis for shaping China's approach to balancing economic growth with environmental sustainability, guiding the implementation of policies aimed at long-term ecological stability.

+Zhou Enlai was a major influence on environmental protection in China; Chinese histories of environmentalism often describe Zhou as the "father" of environmental protection in China.